Las Colinas is an internationally-recognized, master-planned community located within the City of Irving.

 Over the past decade, the Urban Center has grown exponentially as thousands of high-end apartments and townhomes have been constructed around the area’s centerpiece, Lake Carolyn, and the DART Light Rail stations.

 The Urban Center is fast becoming known as a restaurant and entertainment center.
 Two recent projects are bringing retail, restaurants, entertainment and office space to the area.
-The Irving Music Factory features live music, a movie theatre, restaurants and retail.
-Water Street on the shore of Lake Carolyn, will add another 60,000 square feet of retail and restaurants in addition to apartments.
+The Toyota Music Factory features live music, a movie theatre, restaurants and retail.
+Water Street on the shore of Lake Carolyn, adds another 60,000 square feet of retail and restaurants in addition to apartments.

 In 2010, the City of Irving and the Las Colinas Association created a task force to study and plan the future of the Las Colinas Urban Center.
 Sasaki Associates, Inc., was retained as the consultant to assist with development of a master plan.